Note: You may wish to view the how-to video on this subject.

 Specify path and file name of the conversion file, or choose to Convert without a file and using the only the rules specified below

-Display: choose to see the Business name or the Technical name in the Object Browser, ER Diagram and Tree view
+Display: choose to see the Business name or the Technical name in the Object Browser, ER Diagram and hierarchical schema view

 Business-to-Technical Conversion: the following options, if enabled will be applied after the file conversion (with or without file.)